-Applicant sets up pre-construction conference with the Planning, Engineering Departments and the Jappropriate Utility provider (Decatur Utilities or Joe Wheeler Utilities) to eview and obtain approval of construction drawings (Section IV.B) Staff updates subdivision file and continues the processing and review procedures.
-Subdivision Committee meets to review and comment on applications 7 days prior to the Planning Commission meeting Planning Commission packages and agendas prepared and sent 4 days prio to the Planning Commission meeting

-Applicant meets any conditions of preliminary approval and initiates final application procedure.
+Applicant sets up pre-construction conference with the Planning, angineering Departments and the appropriate Utility provider (Decatur Jtilities or Joe Wheeler Utilities) to eview and obtain approval of construction drawings (Section IV.B) Applicant submits 25 copies of the oreliminary plat (Section VIII.B.), 5 ests on construction drawings (Section VIII.B.1), completed Preliminary Application Form Appendix 1), Ratification of Plat form & application f Staff updates subdivision file and continues the processing and review procedures.
+Subdivision Committee agenda and backages delivered 15 days prior to the Planning Commission meeting.
+Subdivision Committee members revieus polications and prepare comments.
+Subdivision Committee meets to review and comment on applications 7 days orior to the Planning Commission meeting Planning Commission packages and agendas prepared and sent 4 days prio to the Planning Commission meeting Applicant meets any conditions of preliminary approval and initiates final application procedure.

-Major Subdivision Plat Final Approval copies of final plat (Section VIII.C) and a completed Final Approval Application form 21 days prior to the Planning Commission Staff updates subdivision file and continues processing and reviewing procedure Place on Subdivision Committee and Planning Commission agendas Subdivision Committee agenda & packages delivered 15 days prior to the Planning Commission meeting Subdivision Committee members review applications and prepare comments Subdivision Committee meets to review and comment on applications days prior to the Planning Commission meeting Planning Commission packages and agenda prepared and sent out 4 days prior to Planning Commission meeting Planning Commission meets second to the last Tuesday of each month Applicant meets any conditions of final plat approval Applicant returns final plat with all signatures, except Planning Commission Chairman and the Title Opinion to the Planning designated representative, confirms that all conditions of layout, preliminary & final approval have been credit of Surety Bond in required, and gives to the Planning Department.
-Planning staff obtains applicant's signature on After all conditions are confirmed completed, Planning staff obtains Planning Commission Chairman or Officer's Planning Department records final plat in the Office of the Judge of Probate completed, applicant give Planning Department 2 sets of signed "as built" drawings and a set of recorded restrictive
+Major Subdivision Plat Final Approval copies of final plat (Sectic VIII.C) and a completed Final Approval Application form 21 days prior to the Planning Commission Staff updates subdivision file and continues processing and reviewing procedure Place on Subdivision Committee and Planning Commission agendas Subdivision Committee agenda & packages delivered 15 days prior to the Planning Commission meeting Subdivision Committee members review applications and prepare comments Subdivision Committee meets to review and comment on applications days prior to the Planning Commission meeting Planning Commission packages and agenda prepared and sent out 4 days prior to Planning Commission meeting Planning Commission meets second to the last Tuesday of each month Applicant meets any conditions of final plat approval with all signatures, except Planning Commission Chairman and the Title Opinion to the Planning designated representative confirms that all condition of layout, preliminary & final approval have been required, and gives to the Planning Department.
+Planning staff obtains applicant's signature on confirmed completed, Planning staff obtains Planning Commission Chairman or Officer's Planning Department records final plat in the Office of the Judge of Probate completed, applicant giv Planning Department 2 sets of signed "as built" drawings and a set of recorded restrictive